 For Our Visitors’ Convenience:

-- Under normal circumstances we welcome visitors and guests to our cafeteria, known as Maple View Café.
-It is located on the hospital’s basement level and is open to the public daily for breakfast from 6:30 am – 9:15 am.
-Lunch is served from 11:15 am to 1:30 pm.
+- We welcome visitors and guests to our cafeteria located on the hospital’s basement level.
+It is open to the visitors and hospital staff for breakfast from (6:30 am to 9:15 am) and lunch (11:15 am to 1:30 pm).

 - Newspapers: Daily newspapers are on sale in vending machines located just outside the Richards Building lobby.